-Kikki Ghezzi is an experiential artist, creating installations and paintings that interpret poignant memories of her childhood in Italy, along with more vivid works of universal appeal.
-Kikki is deeply passionate about Scottish culture and traditions and has been studying Gaidhlig at Sabhal Mor Ostaig in Skye since 2016.
+Kikki Ghezzi, is an Italian experiential artist, who lives and works in New York City and Milan.
+She is deeply passionate about Scottish culture and traditions and has been studying Gaidhlig at Sabhal Mor Ostaig in Skye since 2016.
+She started the project: Clan MacDharobhnie in 2016.

 Morag Jones, a Glaswegian and long-time resident of Edinburgh, is a retired school teacher and a successful treasure hunter with a strong sense of community.
 She recently helped to set up local community greengrocer Dig in Bruntsfield